vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 Table: List of networks at the edge

-The management cluster is separated from the TKG network to accommodate the fact that many company doesn’t allow DHCP on a network where management components are connected to, hence the need of a dedicated network for TKG nodes.
+The management cluster is separated from the TKG network to accommodate the fact that many organizations will not allow DHCP on a network where management components are connected, hence the need of a dedicated network for TKG nodes.
 The DHCP lease time is quite important if the edge location can be down for few days.
 If the Control Plane node doesn’t get the same IP address when it restarts, the cluster won’t restart properly and a manual action will be required.
 With Tanzu Kubernetes Grid, the etcd component is bound to the first IP address the control plane node gets and doesn’t support any change dynamically.

 #### Connectivity to the main datacenter (Hub)

 It is assumed there is a routed connectivity from edge site to main datacenter without any NAT.
 In this design it is considered that a bandwidth of at least 10 Mbps will be available with maximum latency of 50ms (with minimal packet loss <1%).
 This connection is heavily used during deployment and upgrade (TKG ova templates copy, containers pulled from global registry).
-If the connectivity doesn’t meet the bandwidth or latency requirement, the Tanzu Edge topology is still possible, however the edge location should be considered as a Air-Gap location (see [air-gap design][211]) for everything related to deployment and lifecycle.
+If the connectivity doesn’t meet the bandwidth or latency requirement, the Tanzu Edge topology is still possible, however the edge location should be considered an air-gapped location (see [air-gap design][211]) in terms of deployment and lifecycle.

 #### Connectivity and Infrastructure Services at the edge site

 The hosts are connected with at least a 1 Gbps connection to each other with latency <1ms.
-10Gbps is recommended if VSAN is used.
+10Gbps is recommended if vSAN is used.
 It is also required to run the following infrastructure services at the edge site

 - DHCP server, as part of the Tanzu requirements, a DHCP service is mandatory on the Tanzu Kubernetes Grid cluster networks.